ISAITB/docs-services/source/introduction/index.rst

 values.
 These values can either be configuration parameters provided before the test session starts, configuration parameters generated during the test session's initiation, or values that are added dynamically during the session as a result of the ongoing test steps.
-The test session context is very important in that it gives a level of control above individual test steps that allow the testing of complete conversations.
+The test session context is very important in that it gives a level of control above individual test steps that enable the testing of complete conversations.
 In addition, its ability to store and lookup arbitrary content dynamically makes it possible to implement complex flows and control logic.

-The test session context can be viewed as a map or keys to values, where each key is a string identifier and the value can be any type supported by GITB, including additional nested maps.
+The test session context can be viewed as a map or keys to values, where each key is a string identifier and the value can be any supported type, including additional nested maps.

 .. index:: Actor
 .. index:: SUT (System Under Test)